-Liver cirrhosis is a chronic liver disease, in which a scar develops on the liver surface and prevents the normal functioning of the liver.
-It prevents blood flow and slows the processing ability of the liver to process nutrients, hormones and toxins.
-Late-stage cirrhosis can be life threatening.
+Liver cirrhosis is a chronic liver disease, in which scar tissues develop on the liver surface and prevent normal functioning.
+It disrupts blood flow and slows the ability of the liver to process nutrients, hormones, and toxins.

 Cirrhosis can be life-threatening because of irreversible scarring.
 The symptoms can be none to very mild in an early stage.
 But as the disease progresses over time, there is an accumulation of fibrous scar tissue that replaces the healthy liver tissue.
 Regenerative nodules may also form as the liver tries to heal itself.

 Cirrhosis can be seen in the advanced stages of Non- alcoholic fatty liver disease and various other conditions which lead to liver damage.
 Mostly the scarring caused by Cirrhosis cannot be reversed, but proper treatment can help keep it under check.
 Hepatitis B & C, long-term alcohol abuse, excess of toxic substances like copper or iron in the liver, etc. can be other causes apart from NAFLD.

 A lot of times symptoms are not visible until cirrhosis has progressed.
 The symptoms become visible because the scarring reaches a point where the liver fails to function normally.
 Limiting its ability to:

 The course of treatment to be taken is determined by how badly the liver is injured.
 Most important goal is to preserve the healthy tissue that is left.

 Depending on how well the liver is functioning, there are two stages the symptoms of Cirrhosis fall into: compensated and decompensated cirrhosis.
 The course of treatment depends on the stage a person is in.

 Your doctor will ask you to undergo various tests and physical examinations looking at your past medical history.
 You may have tests such as: